sbird/kspace-neutrinos/README.txt

 You are welcome to use it as desired, but please cite Ali-Haimoud & Bird 2013, and Bird & Ali-Haimoud 2017 if you use the hybrid neutrinos.

+==Accuracy limits==

+The equations implemented here are accurate for neutrinos which are non-relativistic by z=10 (M_nu > 0.005 eV).
+They are also accurate for lighter neutrinos within the horizon, because the clustering there is roughly zero.
+However, they are *not* accurate for relativistic neutrinos on superhorizon scales.
+We also do not include radiation (photon) perturbations.
+If you are interested in this limit you should use the output of a Boltzmann code, such as CAMB, directly.

 ==Building==
 'make all' will make a static library
 'make test' will perform the runtime tests.